Try This Easy DIY Plaster Art on Canvas Using Drywall Joint Compound!

 I love testing viral DIY crafts and have been wanting to try my hand at making canvas art by using drywall joint compound on a canvas.
 It looks like a beautiful plaster but is actually the material meant for smoothing out the seams in new drywall and repairs.

-This textured canvas craft looks so similar to spreading frosting on a cake and is so satisfying and fun to create!
+This textured wall art is as easy as spreading frosting on a cake and is so satisfying and fun to create!

-The actual design is up to you, but do consider making these trendy modern arches!
+The actual design for this drywall art is up to you, but consider making these trendy modern arches!

 I noticed this arched rainbow design is very popular right now as abstract art.
 I personally love this trend and its minimalist boho vibes!
 You can either leave your design white or go even further and paint it after it’s dried.
 Either way is beautiful.
 The textured look is so amazing.